Research Assistants

 FRANCES GRACE HART

-Grace (she/her) is an undergraduate student at Boston College majoring in psychology.
-She hopes to pursue a PhD in clinical psychology and is interested in studying death anxiety, suicidality, and meaning-making.
-Outside of work, Grace enjoys hiking, painting, and yoga.
+Grace (she/her) is a recent graduate of Boston College, where she earned her BA in psychology.
+She hopes to pursue a PhD in clinical psychology and is interested in studying death attitudes and suicide.
+Outside of work, Grace enjoys reading, painting, and yoga.

 IRELEE FERGUSON